RinaldoBenaccetta/isidom/readme.md

 ### $setAttribute

-Change or add specified value to the specified attribute of HTMLElement or all HTMLElement of the specified array, HTMLCollection or nodeList.
+Changes or adds specified value to the specified attribute of HTMLElement or all HTMLElement of the specified array, HTMLCollection or nodeList.

 To be used like this :